sebihutanu/lol-stats-app/README.md

 - **Match Snapshots** - View recent match details (champion, KDA, win/loss, queue type)
 - **Feedback System** - Users can submit feedback with category, rating, and message
 - **Email Notifications** - Automatic email via Mailtrap when adding a player to watchlist or submitting feedback
+- **Admin Panel** - ADMIN-only page to view/delete all feedback and browse all registered users

 ## Tech Stack